score-spec/docs/content/en/docs/score specification/score-spec-reference.md

   - `memory`: a string value representing the minimum required CPU memory.
   - `cpu`: a string value representing the minimum required CPU.

 `livenessProbe`: the liveness probe for the container.
+Both `httpGet` and `exec` are suppored and implementations should support one or both options.

 - `httpGet`: performs an HTTP `Get` on a specified path and port.
   - `scheme`: scheme to use for connecting to the host (HTTP or HTTPS).
 Defaults to HTTP.